SethRobertson/GitBestPractices/0main.md

 ## Useful commit messages

+Creating insightful and descriptive commit messages is one of the best things you can do for others who use the repository.
+It lets people quickly understand changes without having to read code.
+When doing history archeology to answer some question, good commit messages likewise become very important.

+The normal git rule of using the first line to provide a short (72 character) summary of the change is also very good.
+Looking at the output of `gitk` or `git log --oneline` might help you understand why.

+While this touches with the next topic of integration with external tools, including bug/issue/request tracking numbers in your commit messages provides a great deal of associated information to people trying to understand what is going on.

 ## Integration with external tools

 * Web views

+This is pretty standard stuff, but still a best practice.
+Setting up a tool like gitweb (or cgit or whatever) to allow URL reference to commits (among other visualization interfaces it provides) gives people a great way to refer to commits in email and conversations.
+If someone can click on a link vs having to fire up git and pull down the latest changes and start up some visualization tool they are much more likely to help you.

 * Bug tracking

+Industry best practice suggests that you should have a bug tracking system.
+Hopefully you do.
+Well, I'm hear to tell you that integrating your bug tracking system with git makes the two systems one thousand times more effective.
+Specifically, come up with a standard for tagging commits with bug numbers (eg. "Bug 1234: Adjust the frobnoz down by .5") and then have a receive hook on the upstream repo which automatically appends that commit information to the ticket.
+If you really love your developers, develop syntax which lets them close the ticket as part of the commit message (eg. "Bug 1235r:
+Adjust the frobnoz up by .25").

+The easier a system is for people to use, the more likely they will use it.
+Being able to see the context which caused the commit to happen (or contrary-wise, being able to find the commit which solved a problem) is incredibly useful.
+When you send out your commit announcements, make sure to hyperlink the bug tracker in the commit message, and likewise in the tracker message, hyperlink to the web view of the commit.

+Notes: some commits can apply to multiple bugs.
+Generate a standard and code to handle this standard.
+Also, if you do hour tracking, you may want a syntax to handle that.  (eg. "Bug 12346w/5: Bug 12347rw/3:
+Adjust the frobnoz up by .3")

 * IRC/chat rooms

+This is not a global best practice, but for certain sized organizations may be very useful.
+Specifically, to have a chat room (IRC) to discuss issues and problems, and to have a robot in that chat room to provide assistance.
+When someone talks about Bug 1234, provide a hyperlink to that ticket.
+When someone pushes some commits, announce those commits.
+All sorts of things are possible, but there is a fine line between usefulness and overwhelming noise.

 ## Keeping up to date